WICG/turtledove/FLEDGE.md

 The arguments to this function are:

-*   auctionSignals and perBuyerSignals: as in the call to `generateBid()` for the winning interest group.
+*   auctionSignals and perBuyerSignals: As in the call to `generateBid()` for the winning interest group.
 *   sellerSignals: The output of `reportResult()` above, giving the seller an opportunity to pass information to the buyer.
 *   browserSignals: Similar to the argument to `reportResult()` above, though without the seller's desirability score.
 This could also include some buyer-specific signal like the second-highest bid from that particular buyer.